Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Univariate Postprocessing: Bayesian Model Averaging (BMA) and Nonhomogeneous Regression (NR)

-where $h$ grows strictly monotonically and without bounds as a function of the precipitation accumulation $y \geq 0$.
-Linear choices for $h$ result in mixtures of a point mass at zero and a truncated logistic distribution.
+where $h$ grows strictly monotonically and without bounds as a function of the precipitation accumulation $y \geq0$.
+Linear choices for $h$ result in mixtures of a point mass at zero and a truncated logistic distribution and, in light of the parametric family in (\ref{eqNRprecip}), the technique can be interpreted as an NR approach.
+More general formulations that allow for interaction terms have recently been proposed by \citet{Ben2013}.
+As an alternative, \citet{Scheuerer2013} introduces an NR approach in terms of generalized extreme value (GEV) distributions.